U.S. visa photo 2x2

 Who this format is for

-Use this page when the authority instruction really matches U.S. visa photo 2x2, not just a nearby photo route with a similar frame.
+Use this page when the authority instruction matches U.S. visa photo 2x2.

-Visa pages are often sensitive to the exact consulate, portal, or service wording, so a nearby crop can still be the wrong choice.
+Visa pages often depend on the consulate, portal, or service wording, so a similar crop can still lead to the wrong page.

 This matters because several nearby pages reuse 2×2 in.
-Shared size alone is not enough to make them interchangeable.
+Shared size alone does not mean they match this profile.

 Exact size and cropping guidance